swiftlang/swift-evolution/proposals/NNNN-key-path-literal-function-expressions.md

 ## Introduction

-This proposal introduces the ability to use the key path literal syntax `\Root.value` wherever expressions of `(Root) -> Value` are allowed.
+This proposal introduces the ability to use the key path expression `\Root.value` wherever functions of `(Root) -> Value` are allowed.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)